Education in Australia: Primary and secondary education

-10,584 registered schools were operating in Australia in 2019, of which 7,092 were government schools.
-As of 2019, government schools educated 65.4% of all students.
-In 2017, there were just under 282,000 teachers in Australian primary and secondary schools.
-Of the non-government schools, nearly two-thirds were Catholic schools.
+In 2023, 4,086,998 students were enrolled in 9,629 primary, secondary and special schools in Australia.
+As of 2023, government schools educated 64% of all students, while Catholic schools (19.7%) and independent schools (16.3%) educated the rest.
+In 2023, there were just under 311,655 full-time equivalent (FTE) teaching staff in Australian primary and secondary schools.
 The major part of government-run schools' costs is met by the relevant state or territory government.
 The Australian Government provides the majority of public funding for non-government schools, which is supplemented by states and territories.

 Non-government schools, both religious or secular typically charge compulsory tuition and other fees.
 Government schools provide education without compulsory tuition fees, although many government schools ask for payment of 'voluntary' fees to defray particular expenses.

 Regardless of whether a school is government or non-government, it is regulated by the same curriculum standards framework.
 The framework is administered by the Australian Curriculum, Assessment and Reporting Authority.
 Most schools require students to wear prescribed school uniforms.
-A school year in Australia starts in January and finishes in December.
+A school year in Australia typically starts in January/February and finishes in December.

-History of school education in Australia

-The first formal education in Australia began when the European convicts and settlers began to build the first public infrastructure, in the 19th century.
-The first schools were either built by ex-convicts or members of the Church.
-The oldest school in continuous operation in Australia is Newcastle East Public School, founded in 1816.
-Beginning in approximately 1905, many children of the Stolen Generations were educated like white children, with the aim of effectively assimilating them into the white community.
-This was made illegal in 1969.

 Compulsory attendance requirements

 School education in Australia is compulsory between certain ages as specified by state or territory legislation.
 Depending on the state or territory, and date of birth of the child, school is compulsory from the age of five to six to the age of fifteen to seventeen.

 In the ACT, NSW, the Northern Territory, Queensland, South Australia, Victoria, and Western Australia, children are legally required to attend school from the age of six years old, until the minimum leaving age.
 In Tasmania, the compulsory school starting age is 5 years old.
-However, most children commence the preliminary year of formal schooling, in Pre-Year 1, between four and a half and five and a half years of age, variously called kindergarten (sometimes called Year K), reception, preparation (also abbreviated as "prep") and transition.
+However, most children commence the preliminary year of formal schooling, in Pre-Year 1, between four and a half and five and a half years of age, variously called kindergarten (sometimes called Year K), reception, preparation (also abbreviated as "prep"), transition, or foundation.

-As of 2024, the national apparent retention rate (ARR), a measure of student engagement that provides an indicator of the success of education systems in keeping students in school beyond the minimum leaving age, was 78 per cent for all full-time students in Year 12.
+As of 2024, the national year 10 to year 12 apparent retention rate (ARR), a measure of student engagement that provides an indicator of the success of education systems in keeping students in school beyond the minimum leaving age, was 79.9 per cent for all full-time students in Year 12.